Texture Mapping | Autodesk

 Texture mapping in animation involves various techniques to enhance the visual quality of 3D models.
 Different types of texture mapping serve specific purposes in creating more realistic and visually appealing animations:

 Diffuse mapping: This is the most basic type of texture mapping.
-It involves applying colour and texture to the surface of 3D models, giving them their base appearance.
-In animation (US site), diffuse maps are used to add basic colours, patterns and textures to surfaces, making objects look more realistic by mimicking their real-world appearance.
+It involves applying color and texture to the surface of 3D models, giving them their base appearance.
+In animation, diffuse maps are used to add basic colors, patterns, and textures to surfaces, making objects look more realistic by mimicking their real-world appearance.

 Specular mapping: Specular maps define the shininess or reflectivity of a surface.
 In animation, this type of mapping is used to determine areas that appear more reflective or shiny on an object.
 By adjusting the specular map, animators can control where highlights and reflections occur, adding realism and depth to the materials being represented.